willsowerbutts/flash4/README.txt

 You may need to adjust the path to the SDCC libraries in the Makefile if your sdcc installation is not in /usr/local

+= License =

+FLASH4 is licensed under the The GNU General Public License version 3 (see included "LICENSE.txt" file).

+FLASH4 is provided with NO WARRANTY.
+In no event will the author be liable for any damages.
+Use of this program is at your own risk.
+May cause rifts in space and time.